StepheeGee/reading-notes/201/class-07.md

 Class Six:  *Halloween* 10.31.23

-The purpose and emphasis of this reading assignment is give an introduction to HTML Tables and JS Constructor Function.
+The purpose and emphasis of this reading assignment is to give an introduction to HTML Tables and JS Constructor Function.
+Basically discussing the theory before implementation.

 ![Seven](photos/Seven.jpg)

 ## Domain Modeling